mlstyszynski/techfest2019/README.md

 The lab topology is delivered within the Ravello Oracle cloud system.
 Every user gets his own virtual lab setup as per the main topology diagram.

-The ravello URL allowing you to get the node IP@ information and login/password is shown on the printed lab material student gets during the in-person hands-on lab session.
+The ravello URL allowing to get the nodes IP addresses and ravello login/password are on the printed lab material student gets during the in-person hands-on lab session.

 You can ssh using putty or secure-crt with the dns names or IP@ listed in ravello interface using your internet connectivity
 + the lab vqfx device access info: